USRSE/usrse.github.io/_posts/history/2022-02-06-a-brief-history-of-usrse.md

 ### Community Calls and Newsletters

-US-RSE started creating and distributing [newsletters](https://us-rse.org/newsletters/) in July 2019, led by Sandra Gesing, and has generally tried to issue them every two months, as one of our means of sharing information among members.
-They began as an experiment in moderated online discussion with two broad goals:
+Community calls began as an experiment in moderated online discussion with two broad goals:

 * sharing ideas, knowledge and practices, and also
 * giving everyone a chance to talk to each other, listen to each other and learn about and from one another.